rossetti/KSLBook/docs/04-Chapter4.md

 expected cycle length should be $\theta_{u}+\theta_{d} = 3.0$.

-The `UpDownComponent` class extends the `ModelElement` class and has object references to instances of `RandomVariable`, `TWResponse`, `Response`, and `Counter` classes.
-Within the constructor of `UpDownComponent`, we need to create the instances of these objects for use within the class, as shown in the following code fragment.
+The `UpDownComponent` class extends the `ModelElement` class and has object references to instances of `RandomVariable,` `TWResponse,` `Response,` and `Counter` classes.
+Within the constructor of `UpDownComponent,` we need to create the instances of these objects for use within the class, as shown in the following code fragment.

 ```kt